Former Vikings owner Red McCombs dies at age 95

-Red McCombs, who owned the Vikings from 1998-2005 and coined the phrase "Purple Pride," died on Sunday in San Antonio, Texas.
+Red McCombs, who owned the Vikings from 1998-2005 and coined the phrase "Purple Pride," died on Sunday in San Antonio.
 He was 95.

 McCombs made millions as owner and founder of McCombs Automotive Group in Texas.
 He also owned the NBA's San Antonio Spurs and Denver Nuggets for brief periods of time.